 The distance between Trinidad and Playa Ancon is around 12 km but there are many lovely beaches along the way.
 Bring along your swimwear!
 We stopped at every single beach and had a blast in the tea-warm waters of the Caribbean.

 You will come across places to eat and drink, but we still recommend packing a few snacks.
 If you can, pack a picnic for your final destination at Ancon Beach.

 To avoid the blistering midday sun, leave Trinidad early in the morning or later in the afternoon.
 We left the city just before midday.
 What fools!

 Situated on the Caribbean coast of southern-central Cuba, Cienfuegos, also known as Perl de la Sur is a fascinating place to visit.

+The French Colonial Architecture of Cienfuegos.
 There’s nothing quite like it in the country as the urban historic centre of Cienfuegos.
 The splendid French colonial architecture surrounding the city centre is captivating.
 No wonder this exquisite part of the country became another Cuban UNESCO World Heritage Site in 2005.

 The longest in the country, Cienfuegos Boulevard houses some of the most magnificent architectural compositions you will come across in Cuba.
 A few to check out are the Nuestra Señora de la Purísima Concepción Cathedral, the building dating back to 1869.

 Have a chilled stroll through Jose Marti Square and lose yourself in the sea of the refined historical masterpieces.
-On the western part of the Parque Marti, check out the elegant Arco de los Trabajadores (Arch of Triumph) dedicated to Cuban independence.
+On the western part of the Parque Marti, check out the elegant Arco de Los Trabajadores (Arch of Triumph) dedicated to Cuban independence.

 Next to it, on the other side of the street check out the blue tiered mansion, a former Palacio Ferrer, designed by the local architect Donato Pablo Carbonell and completed in 1918.